-I’m really excited to share an interview with a very talented Photographer from the Austin, Texas area.
+I’m excited to share an interview with a very talented photographer from the Austin, Texas area.
 His name is Randy Dykstra and he finds inspiration for his work with his passion for nature, travel and adventure.
 Randy has taken what was once a hobby and has turned his photography into a thriving career.
 As you browse through some of the photos from his collection below, I think you’ll agree that he’s quite accomplished at his craft.

 Thank you, Randy, for taking the time to respond to each question and giving the readers a glimpse into the mind of a person who truly enjoys what they do.
 Your body of work is truly inspiring.

 Can you please tell the readers a bit about yourself?

 I’m a bit of a mixed pot.
 I’ve retired from the aerospace industry where I was a systems engineer.
 In my younger days, I competed internationally in water polo and swimming and then competed at a very high level of volleyball (beach and indoors).
 After graduating college and starting work full-time I transitioned to triathlons and became a SCUBA instructor.
 Along came my two sons and my attention turned to their activities and their love of baseball.
 I’m proud to say they both became professional athletes.
 I also enjoy good food and wine, and sharing with friends is all the better.

 I grew up in Santa Barbara, CA area, and then lived in San Diego for 35 years.
 However, I just recently moved to the Austin, Texas area, which I now call home.

 After browsing through your website, I see that you have built up an extensive collection of wonderful photography.
 When did you first become interested in photography and how long have you been involved with it?